Can Dogs Eat Rice?

 • Its calcium, phosphorus, and vitamin D levels support healthy bones

-• It soothes gastrointestinal upsets
+• It soothes gastrointestinal issues

 • The fiber in rice supports regular bowel movements and improves digestion